ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 By default the scripts send the wallet's entire AVAX balance:

-When using Avalanche Network Runner, we import our [Pre-Generated Private Key](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts#L30) to our [`xKeychain`](https://github.com/ava-labs/avalanchejs/blob/46ce89f395133702320a77cba4bb9cb818b48fe8/examples/avm/buildExportTx-cchain-avax.ts#L31) to obtain signers.
+The sample code imports the [Pre-Generated Private Key](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts#L30) to the [`xKeychain`](https://github.com/ava-labs/avalanchejs/blob/46ce89f395133702320a77cba4bb9cb818b48fe8/examples/avm/buildExportTx-cchain-avax.ts#L31) to obtain signers.
 This means `X-custom18jma8ppw3nhx5r4ap8clazz0dps7rv5u9xde7p` is the `balance` holder and will pay the `fee` to export AVAX.

 ```js
 const balance: BN = new BN(getBalanceResponse.balance);
 const amount: BN = balance.sub(fee);
 ```

-Change the amount by creating a new _BN_ variable: `value` and assigning it a string value `"10000000000000000"` (.01 AVAX) as an example.
+You can change the amount by creating a new _BN_ variable: `value` and assigning it a string value `"10000000000000000"` (.01 AVAX) as an example.

 ```js
 const value: BN = new BN("10000000000000000");